 The traditional method used to fix gum recession is known as drafting.
-With this procedure, other sections of your gum are removed and placed in the recessed area in order to secure your teeth in place and repair the damaged gum.
+With this procedure, other sections of your gum are removed and placed in the recessed area in order to secure your teeth in place and repair the damaged gum, you can learn more about Hatcher & Frey Orthodontics in case you need any procedure.
 While this method is effective, it does require a lot of cutting and stitching and can be painful.

 Biologic Drugs for Rheumatoid Arthritis

 Right now, there is no cure for rheumatoid arthritis, and many sufferers are in pain because of this.
 Rheumatoid arthritis causes inflammation in the tissue that protects your joints.
 This causes damage to the cartilage and the bone, causing pain and deformation.